jcolinhill/pyilc/README.md

 ```
 ['CMB','kSZ','tSZ','rSZ','mu','CIB','CIB_dbeta','CIB_dT','radio']
 ```
-where 'CMB' and 'kSZ' both refer to a blackbody (CMB+kSZ) component; 'tSZ' refers to the Compton-$y$ distortion; 'rSZ' refers to the relativistic thermal SZ (modeled with a third-order Taylor expansion in kT_e/(m_e c^2)); 'mu' refers to the $\mu$-distortion; 'CIB' refers to the cosmic infrared background, which is specified by a modified blackbody SED with a spectral index beta and temperature T; 'CIB_dbeta' refers to the first moment with respect to beta of this modified blackbody; 'CIB_dT' refers to the first moment with respect to T of this modified blackbody; and 'radio' refers to a power-law SED (in specific intensity units).
-The CIB and radio SEDs are also available in Jy/sr rather than the default uK_CMB units.
+where 'CMB' and 'kSZ' both refer to a blackbody (CMB+kSZ) component; 'tSZ' refers to the Compton-y distortion; 'rSZ' refers to the relativistic thermal SZ (modeled with a third-order Taylor expansion in kT_e/(m_e c^2)); 'mu' refers to the $\mu$-distortion; 'CIB' refers to the cosmic infrared background, which is specified by a modified blackbody SED with a spectral index beta and temperature T; 'CIB_dbeta' refers to the first moment with respect to beta of this modified blackbody; 'CIB_dT' refers to the first moment with respect to T of this modified blackbody; and 'radio' refers to a power-law SED (in specific intensity units).
+The CIB and radio SEDs are also available in Jy/sr rather than the default uK_CMB units that are used internally in `pyilc/fg.py`.
+(Note: as stated above, input frequency maps are always assumed to be in K_CMB.)

 In all cases, the SED is calculated at the frequencies specified in freqs_delta_ghz (for delta-function passbands) or integrated over the passband of the maps specified in freq_bp_files (for actual realistic passbands).
 This is computed in `pyilc/fg.py`.

+**Output units**: Due to the internal use of uK_CMB units in the code, a CMB-preserved output ILC map is in units of **uK_CMB**.
+A kSZ-preserved output ILC map is also in uK_CMB.
+A tSZ-preserved output ILC map is in dimensionless Compton-y units.
+Output mu-distortion or rSZ ILC maps are also in analogous dimensionless units associated with these distortions.
+For all other components (CIB, radio, etc.), an ILC map that preserves one of these components will not have a meaningful absolute normalization (note that such a normalization is *not* needed in order to deproject these components).
+If you would like to make an ILC map that preserves one of these component SEDs, consult the modeling in `pyilc/fg.py` to determine how you would like to normalize the output.

 **Some of these SEDs depend on specified parameters**.
 The values of the parameters should be saved in a spearate yaml file; we provide a default `input/fg_SEDs_default_params.yml` .
 If a different parameter file is desired, this can be read in in the overall input file as follows:
 ```